 Anti-pill fleece is a polyester fabric that has been chemically treated to resist pilling when used in clothing.
 Anti-pill fleece retains its appearance longer than regular fleece, which will pill when abrasion occurs.
-Meaning the fabric pills when rubbed against different surfaces like other clothing, shoes or skin.
+This means the fabric pills when rubbed against different surfaces like other clothing, shoes, or skin.

 I used regular fleece and anti-pill fleece for my sewing projects and the difference is clear.

 This is regular fleece fabric.
 See how much lint it has after only a few washing.
 That’s why I don’t like this fabric.

 And this is an anti-pill fleece.
 Looks nice for now but I didn’t make anything from it yet.

 ✅ Related tutorial: How to prevent pilling and get lint off clothes

 Sueded fabric has been brushed or ‘peached’ to give it a soft, fuzzy texture that’s similar to peach fuzz.
 This fabric feels exceptionally soft and luxurious.

 Brushed knit fabric is a type of knitting whose pile surface has been brushed.
 Brushing gives the fabric some “fuzz” that provides increased warmth and coziness.
 The degree of this brushing process determines how much of the fabric surface becomes fuzzy, and how soft it feels.

 Brushed knits are suitable for kids’ clothes that need to feel lightweight but still offer plenty of warmth.
 They can also be used in dresses and skirts, but make sure they are not sheer when you hold them up to the light.